Last updated: August 2026

 eyJhbGciOiJSUzI1NiIsImtpZCI6IkhSOE16cElXQVlVZGVvSi1xY2NKN21hZnBpalpNanBmMF9JSDJhVFo3dWsifQ.eyJhdWQiOlsiaHR0cHM6Ly9rdWJlcm5ldGVzLmRlZmF1bHQuc3ZjLmNsdXN0ZXIubG9jYWwiXSwiZXhwIjoxODA0Njg1NDU0LCJpYXQiOjE3NzMxNDk0NTQsImlzcyI6Imh0dHBzOi8va3ViZXJuZXRlcy5kZWZhdWx0LnN2Yy5jbHVzdGVyLmxvY2FsIiwia3ViZXJuZXRlcy5pbyI6eyJuYW1lc3BhY2UiOiJkZW

-Copy the token — this is your bearer token.
+Copy the token — this is your bearer/access token.

 Secretobjects for tokens by default.
-You must usekubectl create tokento generate them.
+You must usekubectl create tokento generate them, copy, and store it somewhere safe.
+If you don’t store it, you would have to regenerate a new access token.

 Step 5 – Create a Kubeconfig for Testing